 - Ensure that only the number of doses of the vaccine needed for the clinic are removed from the storage unit to prevent unnecessary or accidental wastage.
 Pfizer-BioNTech and Moderna vaccines should be transported frozen and thawed at the clinic location according to manufacturer specifications and stored at +2°C to +8°C prior to dilution (if required).
-Be sure to mark and keep track of the date and time of delivery using a system that works for your staff. - Monitor and record temperature readings in the vaccine refrigerator or insulated container: - Before leaving the main storage facility with the insulated container; - Upon arrival at the clinic location within the building prior to starting the immunization clinic: - Each time the cooler is opened and at least every hour during the immunization clinic; - o Before and after breaks, i.e., lunch breaks; and - o Upon completion of the clinic. - Visually inspect the digital temperature monitoring device each time the insulated container is opened. - Minimize the number of times that the insulated container is opened during the immunization clinic. - Upon arrival at the main storage facility after the immunization clinic: - Place the vaccine into inventory for use if the digital temperature monitoring device(s) indicates that the temperature was maintained within the vaccine manufacturer-specified time range during the clinic and transport; and - Place the vaccine under quarantine in the vaccine storage unit if the digital temperature monitoring device(s) indicates an out-of-range reading and immediately assess the temperature excursion incident.
+Be sure to mark and keep track of the date and time of delivery using a system that works for your staff. - Monitor and record temperature readings in the vaccine refrigerator or insulated container: - o Before leaving the main storage facility with the insulated container; - Upon arrival at the clinic location within the building prior to starting the immunization clinic; - Each time the cooler is opened and at least every hour during the immunization clinic; - o Before and after breaks, i.e., lunch breaks; and - Upon completion of the clinic. - Visually inspect the digital temperature monitoring device each time the insulated container is opened.

-All cold chain incidents need to be reported to the MEOC.
+- Minimize the number of times that the insulated container is opened during the immunization clinic. - Upon arrival at the main storage facility after the immunization clinic: - Place the vaccine into inventory for use if the digital temperature monitoring device(s) indicates that the temperature was maintained within the vaccine manufacturer-specified time range during the clinic and transport; and - Place the vaccine under quarantine in the vaccine storage unit if the digital temperature monitoring device(s) indicates an out-of-range reading and immediately assess the temperature excursion incident. - All cold chain incidents need to be reported to the local public health unit.

-Pfizer-BioNTech COVID-19 vaccine:
+Thawing Pfizer-BioNTech COVID-19 vaccine:

-- Once thawed, unpunctured vials may be stored at +2°C to +8°C for up to 31 days or at room temperature (up to +25°C) for no more than 2 hours.
-This vaccine cannot be refrozen. - The Pfizer-BioNTech vaccine product should be used within 6 hours. - During storage, minimize exposure to room light, and avoid exposure to direct sunlight and ultraviolet light. - Thawed vials can be handled in room light conditions.
+- Thaw Pfizer-BioNTech COVID-19 vaccine in the refrigerator at +2°C to +8°C, a carton of vials may take up to 3 hours to thaw.
+Alternatively, vials may thaw at room temperature (up to +25°C) for 30 minutes. - Using either thawing methods, vials must reach room temperature before dilution and must be diluted within 2 hours of exposure to room temperature. - Once thawed, unpunctured vials may be stored at +2°C to +8°C for up to 31 days, or at room temperature (up to +25°C) for no more than 2 hours.
+This vaccine cannot be refrozen. - The Pfizer-BioNTech vaccine product should be used within 6 hours from the time of first puncture (dilution). - During storage, minimize exposure to room light, and avoid exposure to direct sunlight and ultraviolet light. - Thawed vials can be handled in room light conditions.

-Moderna COVID-19 vaccine:
+Thawing Moderna COVID-19 vaccine: